 In September 2017, Big Hearts launched the T.E.A.M Project in partnership with the Edinburgh based charity Multi-Cultural Family Base.

-To date, 18 young people are taking part in a set of after school activities every Thursday at Tynecastle Park – including arts & crafts workshops and football games followed by a healthy snack.
+To date 18 children aged 9 to 13 are taking part in a set of after school activities every Thursday at Tynecastle Park – including arts & crafts workshops and football games followed by a healthy snack.

 In addition, Big Hearts is working with the Grassroots Football Development Department of the Club to secure free places at the community football courses during school holidays.
-Since the summer 2017, the football courses welcomed 29 Syrian young people referred by the Edinburgh Council’s Syrian Resettlement Programme.
+Since the summer 2017, the football courses welcomed 50 children from a wide range of backgrounds, including 30 Syrian young people referred by the Edinburgh Council’s Syrian Resettlement Programme.

 Multi-Cultural Family Base, Big Hearts’ lead partner for the T.E.A.M Project, brings their expertise in reaching out to various local communities and works closely with the primary and secondary schools across Edinburgh to identify children who could benefit from attending the group.